-Dasha and Silvia are our experts for travel to Latvia.
+Jody and Leigh are our experts for travel to Latvia.
 Their knowledge of Latvia and all of the Baltic region is invaluable when planning a trip to this region.
 They can maximize your time and plan the best methods of travel within the region.

-Founded by a German, occupied, variously by Poland, Imperial Russia, Nazi Germany and Soviet Russia, with a brief 22 year respite of independence between the two great wars, this is a land that has fought hard to retain it's character and language and, against all the odds has succeeded.
-Part of Old Europe, now an enthusiastic member of 'New Europe' (Latvia embraced the Euro in January 2014) Latvia's capital, home to over a third of the country's population has great hotels, incredible architecture, green spaces in abundance, young, friendly, service oriented hospitality staff, and an emerging foodie scene.
+Founded by a German, occupied, variously by Poland, Imperial Russia, Nazi Germany and Soviet Russia, with a brief 22 year respite of independence between the two great wars, this is a land that has fought hard to retain its character and language and, against all the odds, has succeeded.
+Part of Old Europe, and now an enthusiastic member of 'New Europe' (Latvia embraced the Euro in January 2014) Latvia's capital, home to over a third of the country's population has great hotels, incredible architecture, green spaces in abundance, and an emerging foodie scene.

 Many of our travelers also visit Latvia to research their familial roots.
 We have deep knowledge of all the sites, from forgotten shtetls to famous capitals of Jewish culture and learning.
 Our local genealogy experts can help you decipher the meaning behind your ancestors’ name and discover towns and villages you only know from stories passed through generations.